 In order to monitor this service, the Trustees receive regular reports confirming the payment and allocation of contributions, as well as information on events such as cash management and pension payroll.
 The Trustees also monitor transactions made via the Trustees bank account on a regular basis.

 As administrator, Buck prepares a regular report (AAF 01/06) setting out its internal controls in respect of pensions administration which is independently audited.
 The Scheme Auditor tests a sample of financial transactions for accuracy and timeliness as part of the annual audit process.

 Although Buck has targets in place within the Service Level Agreements around such items as the monitoring of bank accounts, investment switches and investment / banking transactions, the Trustees identified last year that improvements could be made to the statistics provided on the actual targets and timescales, as well as the level of service that is provided in comparison to these targets and timescales.

-Buck has taken on board our request, has specified the development requirements for these improvements and aims to record 'core financial transaction' performance from the third quarter of 2020, with reporting in administration reports from the final quarter of 2020 onwards.
+Buck has taken on board our request, developed these improvements and has been recording 'core financial transaction' performance from the third quarter of 2020, with reporting in administration reports due to be introduced from Summer 2021 onwards.
+Early indications are that around 82% of 'core financial transactions' were completed within target over the second half of 2020.

 In the meantime, as administrator, Buck provide the Trustees with a regular administration report that sets out the general Service Level Agreements for the efficient processing of scheme events and the Trustees discuss these reports at Trustee meetings, noting any specific issues that have arisen with the administration services provided (covering core financial transactions and member processing).

-The Trustees have noted and discussed issues relating to the following over the year to 31 January 2020:
+The Trustees have noted and discussed issues relating to the following over the year to 31 January 2021:

-- 1. the late signing of revised payment schedules by the Trustees; - 2. the payment of incorrect contribution rates for the period April 2019 to January 2020 by Snaigow Rural Activities Limited, one of the Participating Employers in the Scheme; - 3. the late payment of contributions for February and April 2019 by the Scottish payroll; and - 4. the late investment of monthly contributions by Buck, which were invested between 1 and 21 days after the SLA of 5 days from receipt.
+- 1. the payment of incorrect contribution rates for the period April 2019 to April 2020 by Snaigow Rural Activities Limited, one of the Participating Employers in the Scheme; and - 2. the late investment of monthly contributions by Buck, which were invested between 1 and 9 days after the SLA of 5 days from receipt over the Scheme year to 31 January 2021.